panta82/voting-redux/README.md

 - `reducer_spec`, reduced repetition.
 Could I reduce it more? (hehe, reduce)
 - Simplifying reducer spec by bringing in core = maybe not such a good idea
 - [Reducer composition](http://rackt.github.io/redux/docs/basics/Reducers.html) FTW
+- Is this whole "store is the only mutable variable" just a clever way to sneak in some functional memory layout that never got out of the academia?